Pascoal98/LDTS-Xelda/xelda/src/main/resources/Intermediate-Report.md

 ## LDTS-L16G04  <XELDA>

-> Include here one or two paragraphs explaining the main idea of the project, followed by a sentence identifying who the authors are.

 This game is inspired by the old style Zelda games with our own twist.

-The main character gets lost in a castle and wants to find a way out but in his path he finds some troublesome monsters trying to capture him, the main character only has two options, run away or fight.
+The main character gets lost in a castle and wants to find a way out but in his path he finds some troublesome monsters trying to capture him.
+The main character only has two options, run away or fight.

+This project was developed by Bruno Pinheiro (up201705562@fe.up.pt), Eduardo Machado (up202105337@fe.up.pt) and Henrique Silva (up202105647@fe.up.pt) for LDTS 2022/2023.

 ### IMPLEMENTED FEATURES

-> This section should contain a list of implemented features and their descriptions.
-In the end of the section, include two or three screenshots that illustrate the most important features.

-**Examples**:

-- **Movement** - The game character will move around whenever the following keys are pressed ( arrow-up, arrow-left, arrow-down, arrow-right).
+- **Movement** - The game character will move around whenever the following keys are pressed (arrow-up, arrow-left, arrow-down, arrow-right).
-- **Getting coins** - When the character steps on coin, the number of coins is incremented.

 ### PLANNED FEATURES

-> This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.

 The following features are still **not implemented** :
 - **Shop** - A place where coins can be traded for potions.